adrem42/Copilot-for-FSLabs/topics/installation.md

 You can restart or stop the script from its Add-ons submenu.

-**If anything goes wrong during the script's operation**, look for any errors in Copilot.log (you can make the log more verbose by setting log_level to 1).
+**If anything goes wrong during the script's operation**, examine Copilot.log for errors or anything else that's unusual.

 If you want to extend the functionality of the script, see the examples in the sidebar that are prefixed with 'copilot_'.

-## Setting up speech recognition
+## Setting up speech recognition>

 You need to have English as the Windows language in order for the speech recognition to work .